Hey everybody, and welcome to PT Pioneer. This is your one-stop-shop for career reviews and guidance in health and fitness.

 The type, number, and level of qualifications you obtain will likely impact your earning potential.

-For instance, an instructor with multiple diplomas certs and degrees at bachelor’s level or higher have better odds of earning a higher income than one who just has a Pilates cert.
+For instance, an instructor with multiple diplomas certs and degrees at the bachelor’s level or higher have better odds of earning a higher income than one who has a Pilates cert.

 Level of Experience

 The amount of time and work you’ve put into a craft directly impacts the value of your work in that field.